salesforce/apex-mockery/README.md

 You can either use raw values with notation like `spy.whenCallWith('value1', false, ...)`or `hasBeenCalledWith(param1, param2, ...)` up to 5 arguments.

-It wrapes value with a `Matcher.equals` when called with any kind of parameter.
+It wrapes value with a `ParamMatcher.equals` when called with any kind of parameter.

-When called with a `Matcher.ArgumentMatcher` type, it considers it as a parameter, use it directly without wrapping it with a `Matcher.equals`.
+When called with a `ParamMatcher.ArgumentMatcher` type, it considers it as a parameter, use it directly without wrapping it with a `ParamMatcher.equals`.

 If you need more arguments in your method calls, `Params` offers the `ofList` API to create parameters for that, so that you can do `spy.whenCallWith(Params.ofList(new List<Object>{...})))`or `hasBeenCalledWith(Params.ofList(new List<Object>{...}))))`